AdmitHub/meteor-buildpack-horse/README.md

 # Meteor Buildpack Horse

-A heroku buildpack for Meteor v0.9.3+, using meteor's native packaging system (sorry meteorite) and designed to be as simple and readable as possible.
+A heroku buildpack for Meteor v0.9.3+ (including 1.0 and up), using meteor's native packaging system (sorry meteorite) and designed to be as simple and readable as possible.

 To use this with your meteor app and heroku: